 The Fair Housing Act (FHA) is a crucial law in the United States that ensures everyone has equal access to housing.
-This guide will explain impact of the fair housing act on communities.
+In this guide will learn understanding the impact of the fair housing act on communities a comprehensive analysis.

 The Fair Housing Act was passed in 1968 and aims to eliminate discrimination in housing.
 It makes it illegal to refuse to sell, rent, or negotiate with someone based on their race, color, religion, sex, familial status, national origin, or disability.
 Essentially, the law ensures that everyone has the same opportunities when it comes to finding a place to live.